obsidian-community/obsidian-hub/02 - Community Expansions/02.01 Plugins by Category/Style and Appearance Plugins.md

 ---

-# Style
+# Style and Appearance Plugins

-Plugins that change the appearance or style of the UX.
+Plugins that change the appearance or style of Obsidian's User Interface.

 ## Plugins in this category